Namgyal Lhamo: Early life

 Starting at the age of eight, Lhamo, recognized by many as a child prodigy, and her sister, Kelsang Chukie Tethong, trained under great masters of Tibetan Opera and Classical Music at the Tibetan Institute of Performing Arts set up by the Dalai Lama.
 Lhamo trained for fourteen years.
-Her sister trained for eleve years as she had to earn money after their father died.
+Her sister trained for eleven years as she had to earn money after their father died.
 Lhamo went on to become the star performer of the Institute and toured extensively.

 Through this passage she stepped into the tradition of the various kinds of classical and folk music of her country.
 Her interpretations of the Nangma and the Toeshe, Tibetan classical songs from the 17th century, have been universally acclaimed and she is popularly known as The Nightingale of Tibet.

 Since the 1980s, Namgyal Lhamo has lived in the Netherlands while her sister was based in India.
 Lhamo continues to perform at concerts in Europe and across the world, still pursuing the mission to preserve Tibetan culture through her music.